Skip to content

 A simple expected returns estimator for PortfolioOptimisers.jl, representing the sample mean with optional observation weights.

-SimpleExpectedReturns is the standard estimator for computing expected returns as the (possibly weighted) mean of asset returns.
-It supports both unweighted and weighted mean estimation by storing an optional weights vector.
+SimpleExpectedReturns is the standard estimator for computing expected returns as the possibly weighted mean of asset returns.

 Fields